prefix-dev/pixi/docs/cli.md

 Global is the main entry point for the part of pixi that executes on the global(system) level.

+!!! tip
+      Binaries and environments installed globally are stored in `~/.pixi` by default, this can be changed by setting the `PIXI_HOME` environment variable.

 ### `global install`

 This command installs a package into its own environment and adds the binary to `PATH`, allowing you to access it anywhere on your system without activating the environment.